 4. Pay the Inheritance and Donations Tax in the autonomous community where the deceased lived.
 It must be done in the next 6 months, although an extension of 6 months may be requested before the fifth month.

-If you need advice or want to resolve any doubt about inheritances without a will, contact GM Tax without any commitment.
+If you need advice or want to resolve any doubt about inheritances without a will, contact our tax advisors without any commitment by telephone or email.